software-students-spring2024/1-specification-exercise-teamddjz/README.md

 * As an event organizer, I want to be able to keep certain users from seeing the event page
 * As an event attendee, I want to be able to share my experience with the event after the fact, and maybe leave a review
 * As an event attendee, I want to have a list of recommended upcoming events for me.
+* As an event organizer, I want to create an event so that more people can know and attend the event.
+* As an event attendee, I want to join a discussion group to connect with other attendees.
+* As an event attendee, I want to see who is coming prior to the event.

 ## Activity Diagrams